-ESRS Disclosures SNFI pages S1-13 225 total hours of training by professional category GRI 404-1 226 - Universal accessibility: 1 , ESRS 2 MDR-A 62 universal accessibility of disabled persons S1-4 210 S1-12 224 - Equality: 1 1 ESRS 2 MDR-T 63 measures adopted to promote equality of treatment and opportunities between ESRS 2 MDR-A 62 women and men S1-4 Measures 210 equality plans (Chapter III of Organic Law 3/2007, of 22 March, for the effective S1-5 Targets 216 equality of women and men) ESRS 2 MDR-P 57 protocols against sexual and gender-based harassment ESRS 2 MDR-A 62 measures adopted to promote the employment, integration and universal S1-1 201 accessibility of disabled persons S1-4 210 policy against all types of discrimination and, if applicable, management of ESRS 2 MDR-P 57 diversity S1-1 201 III.
-Information regarding respect for human rights: ESRS GOV 4 28 application of human rights due diligence procedures S1-3 208 S2-4 251 prevention of the risks of violating human rights and, if applicable, measures to S3-4 270 mitigate, manage and repair possible abuses S4-4 310 complaints of human rights violations S1-17 233 promotion of and compliance with the provisions of the basic treaties of the International Labour Organization regarding respect for the freedom of association 57 and the right to collective bargaining; the elimination of discrimination in respect of 201 employment and occupation; the elimination of forced or compulsory labour; the effective abolition of child labour S2-1 242 IV.
-Information regarding the fight against corruption and bribery: measures adapted to provent or and bribery adopted to prevent co muption measures adopted to prevent corruption and bribery G1-3 340 measures to combat money laundering G1-3 340 276 GRI 201-1 (with regard to contributions to non-profit foundations and entities contributions to non- profit foundations and entities) GRI 2-28 348 V. Information about the company: impact of the company's operations on employment and local development S3-2 260 impact of the company's operations on local communities and on the land S3-2 260 relations and types of dialogue with local players S3-2 260
+ESRS SNFI Disclosures 70 pages total hours of training by professional category S1-13 225 - Universal accessibility: GRI 404-1 226 ESRS 2 MDR-A 62 universal accessibility of disabled persons S1-4 210 S1-12 224 - Equality: 1 1 ESRS 2 MDR-T 63 measures adopted to promote equality of treatment and opportunities between ESRS 2 MDR-A 62 women and men S1-4 Measures 210 S1-5 Targets 216 equality plans (Chapter III of Organic Law 3/2007, of 22 March, for the effective ESRS 2 MDR-P 57 equality of women and men) ESRS 2 MDR-A 62 protocols against sexual and gender-based harassment S1-1 201 measures adopted to promote the employment, integration and universal accessibility of disabled persons S1-4 210 policy against all types of discrimination and, if applicable, management of ESRS 2 MDR-P 57 diversity S1-1 201 III.
+Information regarding respect for human rights: 201 ESRS GOV 4 28 application of human rights due diligence procedures S1-3 208 S2-4 251 prevention of the risks of violating human rights and, if applicable, measures to S3-4 270 mitigate, manage and repair possible abuses S4-4 310 complaints of human rights violations S1-17 233 promotion of and compliance with the provisions of the basic treaties of the International Labour Organization regarding respect for the freedom of association 57 and the right to collective bargaining; the elimination of discrimination in respect of 201 employment and occupation; the elimination of forced or compulsory labour; the effective abolition of child labour S2-1 242 IV.
+Information regarding the fight against corruption and bribery: measures adopted to prevent co orruption and bribery maption measures adopted to prevent corruption and bribery G1-3 340 measures to combat money laundering G1-3 340 GRI 201-1 (with 276 regard to contributions to non- contributions to non-profit foundations and entities profit foundations and entities) GRI 2-28 240 V Information about the company 348 V. Information about the company: impact of the company's operations on employment and local development S3-2 260 impact of the company's operations on local communities and on the land S3-2 S3-2 260 relations and types of dialogue with local players \$3-2 \$3-2 260 relations and types of dialogue with local players 00-2 200

-ESRS Disclosures SNFI pages association or sponsorship activities GRI 2-28 GRI 201-1 (with regard to contributions to non- profit foundations and entities) GRI 413-1 348 276 260 - Subcontracting and suppliers: 11 inclusion of social, equal opportunities and environmental issues in the purchasing policy G1-2 329 consideration in relations with suppliers and subcontractors of their social and environmental responsibility G1-2 329 supervision and auditing systems and their results G1-2 GRI 308-2 GRI 414-2 329 338 338 - Consumers: н consumer health and safety measures ESRS 2 MDR-T ESRS 2 MDR-A S4-4 Measures S4-5 Targets 63 62 310 315 grievance systems, complaints received and resolved S4-3 308 - Tax information: н profits per country GRI 207-4 (with regard to profits earned by country) 292 taxes on profit paid GRI 207-4 (with regard to income tax paid) 292 public subsidies received GRI 201-4 (with regard to public subsidies received) 40 EU Taxonomy EU Taxonomy for Environmentally Sustainable Activities Taxonomy 176
+ESRS Disclosures 70 SNFI pages association or sponsorship activities GRI 2-28 GRI 201-1 (with regard to contributions to non- profit foundations and entities) GRI 413-1 348 276 260 - Subcontracting and suppliers: 200 inclusion of social, equal opportunities and environmental issues in the purchasing policy G1-2 329 consideration in relations with suppliers and subcontractors of their social and environmental responsibility G1-2 329 supervision and auditing systems and their results G1-2 GRI 308-2 GRI 414-2 329 338 338 - Consumers: I I consumer health and safety measures ESRS 2 MDR-T ESRS 2 MDR-A S4-4 Measures S4-5 Targets 63 62 310 315 grievance systems, complaints received and resolved S4-3 308 - Tax information: LL profits per country GRI 207-4 (with regard to profits earned by country) 292 taxes on profit paid GRI 207-4 (with regard to income tax paid) 292 public subsidies received GRI 201-4 (with regard to public subsidies received) 40 EU Taxonomy EU Taxonomy for Environmentally Sustainable Activities Taxonomy 176